 Although change is part of life, it’s common for people to resist it.
-The interesting thing is that often the times we resist the most can be the moments that lead us to the right place i.e. when we hate our job and we need to work out what to do next or when we are made redundant and we start that dream business.
+The interesting thing is that often the times we resist the most can be the moments that lead us to the right place i.e. when we hate our job or we realise we are in the wrong area and we need to work out what to do next or when we are made redundant and we start that dream business.

 Remember a time in your life when you were afraid of a big change, maybe you felt overwhelmed or lay awake at night anxious and worrying about the future.
 But now today you understand that whatever was happening then, you got through it, you reached the other side and everything was fine and oftentimes better.
 Maybe you even think back on that change you were once so scared of as one of the best things that ever happened to you.

 While resisting change can shrink us and keep us stuck, embracing change, dancing with change, trusting it, challenging though it may be, is the secret to moving forward in your life.
 Welcome change, it’s the key to a dynamic life.